Millennial poverty & privilege

 July 27th, 2021

-The great granddaughter of Jewish immigrants and early French and Irish settlers, Carmella Gray-Cosgrove was raised in Vancouver’s Downtown Eastside.
+The great granddaughter of Jewish immigrants and early French and Irish settlers, Carmella Gray-Cosgrove (at right) was raised in Vancouver’s Downtown Eastside.
 Her debut short story collection Nowadays and Lonelier: Stories (Arsenal Pulp $19.95), due out in September, features a line-up of gritty urban Canadian millennials from both working- and middle-class backgrounds.
 Gray-Cosgrove contrasts the experiences of the two classes as they seek access to education and art.
 Some struggle to secure jobs and housing and these conditions leave many straddling a world where mental health issues, addictions and sex work are daily realities.

 In a nod to the place of her upbringing, one of Gray-Cosgrove’s tales involves a young girl discovering sex and sexuality in the Downtown Eastside in the nineties.
 Other protagonists include a ballet dancer who has to deal with family members struggling with addiction; a barista and a painter who weather an apartment fire in Montreal; and a lover who spends time in Egypt while exacting an unexpected revenge.